kfatehi/modmail/README.md

 This is a Gmail wrapper with extreme moddability.
 It's a lot like Mailplane except that it's open source, crossplatform, and built with Electron.

+Note that Modmail is quite unpolished when it comes to user interface and other niceties.
+The primary goal was the design of a plugin system ("mods"), the primary one of which is PGP support.
+For something far more polished, check out [wmail](http://thomas101.github.io/wmail/).
+I support this because it, too, is open source, crossplatform.
+Conveniently it is also built with electron.
+I may even start contributing there and deprecate Modmail, so do check it out!

 ![](https://raw.githubusercontent.com/kfatehi/modmail/master/images/logo.png)

 ## Features